maxmatical/ml-cheatsheet/README.md

 Alternative: use NNs (can easily handle extrapolation into future) **OR** detrend data (with differencing)

+### NN Categorical embedding with high cardinality variable

+- Don't want to have too many `cat_vars` with high cardinality, will take up lots of parameters in embedding layer
+- Use RF to see if you can remove any of those vars without degreading performance

 ### General Procedure
 1. start with RF for steps above
 2. Move on to GBT/NN after feature engineering